mjorgen1/explore-fair-impacts/README.md

 # Repo Structure
  - Files:
     - requirements.txt contains the required python packages for the project
-    - create_synthetic_data.py, create_german_data.py, classification.py, classification_german.py -> run from cmd line
+    - generate_data.py, classification.py -> run from cmd line
  - Folder:
     - Liu_paper_code: contains the forged code from https://github.com/lydiatliu/delayedimpact (indirectly used for data collection)
     - configs: contains yaml files, which entail configurations for data collection and classification from cmd line
     - scripts: contains all functions used for data collection, classification, evaluation and visualisations (stored in seperate py files)
-    - notebooks: contains the notebooks to run the code ( data collection, classification, evaluation/statistics and visualizations)
+    - notebooks: contains the notebooks to run the code (data collection, classification, evaluation/statistics and visualizations)

 # Project Pipeline

 This project can be divided into three stages:
-1. Generation/collection of (potentially synthetic) a simulated dataset or real world dataset
+1. Generation/collection datasets
 2. Training and testing ML models
 3. Visualizing and performing statistical analyses on results